stanfordnlp/stanza/_pages/training.md

 ## Evaluation

 Model evaluation will be run automatically after each training run.
-Additionally, after you finish training all modules, you can evaluate the full end-to-end system with this command:
+Additionally, after you finish training all modules, you can evaluate the full universal dependency parsing pipeline with this command:
 ```bash
 bash scripts/run_ete.sh ${corpus} ${split}
 ```